nginx/unit-docs/source/unitctl.rst

    * - **new**
      - Deploy a new instance of Unit

-Running unitcl with the **instances** command will display an output similar to the following:
+Running unitcl with the **instances** command shows output similar to this:

 .. code-block:: console